By Amita Goyal, Partner, Zinnov; Ankit Mishra, Project Lead, Zinnov; Aadhar Agrawal, Project Lead, Zinnov; Shreya Ghose, Marketing, Zinnov

 Strategy is about choice.
 The quality of thinking that goes into making a choice is the key driver of a company’s success.
 Therefore, it’s important to be informed about the latest industry developments to ensure hitting the bullseye.

 Sustainable strategy-making has become vital to reach higher success and overcome unpredictable situations.
 To achieve antifragility, industry leaders are increasing their Engineering Research and Development (ER&D) spend to accelerate innovation and enhance product development solutions.
 One of the top decision-making areas of leaders across verticals is the exploration of offshore locations with large available digitally skilled talent pools, strong technology infrastructure, and business-friendly laws.
 These locations are potential global talent hotspots that can be leveraged to amplify capabilities in next-gen technology adoptions, create proofs of concepts (POCs), and improve customer experience, to name a few.

-Zinnov’s latest Global Center of Excellence (COE) Hotspots report identifies Poland as an up and coming technology innovation hub that already houses large MNCs like IBM, Samsung, Intel, etc., that are leveraging the vibrant ecosystem that this country has to offer.
+Zinnov’s latest Global Center of Excellence (COE) Hotspots report identifies Poland as an up and coming technology innovation hub that has received FDI worth a massive USD 27 Bn.
+The country already houses large MNCs like IBM, Samsung, Intel, etc., that are leveraging the vibrant ecosystem that this country has to offer.